hrbackdev/gitapi/README.md

-# Fetching GitHub User Information with JavaScript using async/await
+# Fetching GitHub User Information with Express.js

-This is an example of how to use `async/await` in JavaScript to make a request to the GitHub API and retrieve information about a specific user.
+This code demonstrates how to create a simple Express.js server to fetch GitHub user information using async/await.

 ## Description

-The code consists of two main functions:
+The code sets up an Express.js server that listens for POST requests to the '/github-user-info' endpoint.
+When a POST request is received, it extracts the username from the request body, makes a request to the GitHub API to fetch the user information, and then sends the user information back as a JSON response.

+## Dependencies

+- **express**: Express.js is a web application framework for Node.js, used here to create the server and handle HTTP requests.

+## How It Works

+1. **Setting Up Express.js**: The code imports the Express.js module and creates an instance of the Express application.

+2. **Middleware Setup**: The code sets up middleware to parse JSON request bodies using `express.json()`.

-1. **fetchGitHubUserInfo(username)**: This function takes a username as an argument and uses `fetch` to make a request to the GitHub API to retrieve information about that user.
-If the request is successful, it returns the user data in JSON format.
-If the request fails, it throws an error.
+3. **fetchGitHubUserInfo Function**: This asynchronous function takes a username as input, makes a request to the GitHub API to fetch user information, and returns the user data if successful.
+If an error occurs, it logs the error and returns null.

-2. **displayGitHubUserInfo(username)**: This function calls `fetchGitHubUserInfo` to get the user information and then displays it in the browser console.
-If the user data is obtained, it is displayed in the console.
-If the request fails or the user information cannot be obtained, a message indicating that the information could not be retrieved is displayed.
+4. **displayGitHubUserInfo Function**: This asynchronous function handles POST requests to the '/github-user-info' endpoint.
+It extracts the username from the request body, calls `fetchGitHubUserInfo` to get the user information, and sends the user data back as a JSON response.
+If the user data cannot be obtained, it sends a 404 error response.

+5. **Handling POST Requests**: The code sets up a route to handle POST requests to the '/github-user-info' endpoint.
+When a POST request is received, it calls `displayGitHubUserInfo` to process the request.

+6. **Listening on Port**: The code sets the port number for the server to listen on.
+It listens for incoming connections on the specified port and logs a message to indicate that the server is running.

 ## Usage

-1. Clone this repository or copy the code into your code editor.
+1. Clone this repository or copy the code into your project directory.

-2. Open the `index.html` file in your web browser.

-3. Open the browser console to view the GitHub user information.

-4. Change the value of the `username` variable in the code to retrieve information about different GitHub users.
-For example, you can change `username = 'hrbackdev'` to the desired username.
+2. Install Express.js by running `npm install express` in the terminal.

+3. Run the server by executing `node apiGitHub.js` in the terminal.

+4. Send a POST request to `http://localhost:<port>/github-user-info` with a JSON body containing the username you want to fetch information for.

+5. Check the console for server logs and the response from the server.

-## Requirements
+## Notes

-- Active internet connection to make the request to the GitHub API.
+- Ensure that your server has access to the internet to make requests to the GitHub API.

-- The browser must support `fetch`, as this function is used to make the request to the GitHub API.

-## Example

-const username = 'hrbackdev';
-displayGitHubUserInfo(username);
+- Handle errors gracefully and provide appropriate error messages in your application.